Who are the 8 richest people? All men, mostly Americans

 Warren Buffett: $60.8 billion

 The Oracle of Omaha, as he's known for the way his every investment decision is followed by thousands.
-He began investing as a teenager in the '40s and gradually grew his firm, Berkshire Hathaway.
-Buffett, 86, is notoriously frugal personally and favors investing in companies with proven business models over new industries, such as in technology.
-He's said he will give away the bulk of his wealth to philanthropy and since 2006 has been donating blocks of Berkshire stock to the Bill and Melinda Gates Foundation.
+Buffett began investing as a teenager in the 1940s and gradually grew his firm, Berkshire Hathaway.
+Buffett, 86, is notoriously frugal and favors investing in companies with proven business models over new industries, such as in technology.
+He's said he will give away the bulk of his wealth to philanthropy.
+Since 2006, he's been donating blocks of Berkshire stock to the Bill and Melinda Gates Foundation.

 ---